Sabircodr/JAVA_sem4/README.md

 ## Day 3 (04/04/2024)

 1. Write a program in Java to implement a default constructor to show the default value of variables. [eg: - 0, null, etc] (declaration of constructor is not required).
-[Link to code](Programs/)
+[Link to code](Programs/defConst.java)

 2. Write a program in Java to implement a default constructor to show the given values of the variables by the user.
-[Link to code](Programs/)
+[Link to code](Programs/valConst.java)

+3. Write a program in Java to implement a parameterized constructor.
+[Link to code](Programs/parConst.java)

-3. Write a program of constructor overloading by changing the sequence of parameters.
-[Link to code](Programs/)
+4. Write a program of constructor overloading by changing the sequence of parameters.
+[Link to code](Programs/ConsO2.java)

-4. Write a program of constructor overloading by changing the number of parameters.
-[Link to code](Programs/)
+5. Write a program of constructor overloading by changing the number of parameters.
+[Link to code](Programs/ConsO1.java)

-5. Write a program of constructor overloading by changing the data of parameters.
-[Link to code](Programs/)
+6. Write a program of constructor overloading by changing the data of parameters.
+[Link to code](Programs/constO3.java)

 ## Day 6 (25/04/2024)